qlrd/miniscript-presentation/main.typ

 #align(horizon)[
     @bip379 defined a correctness type system for Miniscript to model properties and its requirements:

-    - Correctness
+    - Correctness;
-    - Timelock type mixing
+    - timelock mixing;
-    - malleability
+    - malleability.
 ]

 == Type system (correctness)